 - Free Electric BBQs are scattered across the park, as are picnic tables, on a first-come-first-served basis

-- Keep an eye out for other scenic displays and photo opportunities scattered amongst the park!
+- Keep an eye out for other scenic displays and photo opportunities scattered throughout the park!

 - If you enjoy your visit in spring, consider coming back in Autumn – the park transforms with an explosion of beautiful autumn colours.
 You can see some photos in my Autumn in Perth guide here.